UTS-eResearch/choice/README.md

 This is how to do a new release at the Nectar hosted site.

-1. Update the version number for the main program: choice.py
+1. Update the version number for the main program: `choice.py`
    e.g. version = '2013.10.23'

-   The version numbers for the other programs remain as-is; i.e. choice_common.py and process_choices.py
+   The version numbers for the other programs remain as-is; i.e. `choice_common.py` and `process_choices.py`

 2. Checkin changes and push to github.

-2. Run the script ./release_to_nectar.sh
+2. Run the script `./release_to_nectar.sh`
-   This will just make a tarball of the required files and scp the tarball to Nectar's /home/ec2-user/public_html/
+   This will just make a tarball of the required files and scp the tarball to Nectar's `/home/ec2-user/public_html/`.
-   It will then echo to the screen the command for logging into Nectar
+   It will then echo to the screen the command for logging into Nectar.
-   $ ./release_to_nectar.sh

 3. Login to Nectar (this is done automatically by the above script)
-   $ ssh -i ~/.ssh/keys/mikes_nectar ec2-user@130.56.248.113
+   `$ ssh -i ~/.ssh/keys/mikes_nectar ec2-user@130.56.248.113`

-   Your home directory will be /home/ec2-user/
+   Your home directory will be `/home/ec2-user/`
    The tarball will be in public_html/

        $ cd public_html
-   $ tar xvf choice_release_2014.01.07.tar  &lt;-- This will create directory choice_2014.01.07/
+       $ tar xvf choice_release_2014.01.07.tar  <== This will create directory choice_2014.01.07/
        $ rm choice_release_2014.01.07.tar

        $ sudo systemctl stop nginx.service

-   $ rm choice                                &lt;-- this is a symlink to a release
+       $ rm choice                               <== This is a symlink to a release.
-   $ ln -s choice_release_2014.01.07  choice  &lt;-- create new symlink
+       $ ln -s choice_release_2014.01.07 choice  <== Create new symlink.

        $ sudo systemctl start nginx.service
        $ sudo systemctl restart uwsgi.service

 4. Check <a href="http://XXX.XXX.XXX.XXX">http://XXX.XXX.XXX.XXX/choice</a>
 It should show the correct version number at the bottom left of the page.

 If you just want an archive of the current repo then: